ibm-cloud-docs/vpc/lb-overview.md

 A public application load balancer service instance is assigned a publicly accessible fully qualified domain name (FQDN), which you must use to access your applications that are hosted behind the load balancer.
 This domain name can be registered with one or more public IP addresses.

 Over time, the number and value of these public IP addresses might change due to maintenance and scaling activities.
-The back-end virtual server instances (VSIs) hosting your application must run in the same region and under the same VPC.
+The back-end virtual server instances hosting your application must run in the same region and under the same VPC.

 Use the assigned FQDN to send traffic to the public application load balancer to avoid connectivity problems to your applications during system maintenance or scaling down activities.
 {: important}